Mother & Daughter Legal Team

 Legal Custody and Physical Custody of Your Child

-• Legal custody - The parent who is granted legal custody is permitted to make important life decisions for your children, such as where they should go to school, what religious upbringing they follow, and how their health is monitored and maintained.
+Legal custody - The parent who is granted legal custody is permitted to make important life decisions for the children, such as where they should go to school, what religious upbringing they follow, and how their health is monitored and maintained.

 Child custody arrangements can be complex, and understanding the various types can help you make informed decisions that best suit your family's needs.
 In California, there are primarily two types of custody: legal custody and physical custody.